K-12 Education Programs

 PS32.JPG

 This program teaches the history, chemical nature and development of plastics through interactive learning and applied creation.
 The relative strengths of polymers are explored in individual and group movement activities to understand creation and recycling possibilities.
 The complexities of single use plastics is explored, from the hazards of single use bags to life saving applications in the medical field.
-Student knowledge is exhibited by creating theatrical presentations and sets and costumes from upcycled target materials, such as bags, bottles, and blister packs.
 This curriculum merges visual and performing arts, science, and activism.
+This package includes curriculum materials, two-three classroom visits, and a school performance.

 Workshops and Workshop Series